 Description of the temple

 - The main deity of the 160 feet height temple is the god of love, Radha and Krishna.

-- The left dome is the home of Goddess Durga, the symbol of power and the right part of the temple houses Lord Shiva.
+- The left dome is the home of Goddess Durga, the symbol of power, and the right part of the temple houses Lord Shiva.

 - The evening Aarti is the most attractive sight that you should not miss if you are planning to be there.

-- Cameras and mobile phone s are not allowed inside the temple, so better not to carry those accessories while you plan to visit there.
+- Cameras and mobile phones are not allowed inside the temple, so better not to carry those accessories while you plan to visit there.

-- If you want to sight the best appearance of the temple then it is recommended to visit there on the day of Janmastami and Nanda Utsav when all the lights are lit up to create a huge divine glow.
+- If you want to sight the best appearance of the temple then it is recommended to visit there on the day of Janmashtami and Nanda Utsav when all the lights are lit up to create a huge divine glow.

 - You have to open and submit your shoes and belongings before you enter the temple.

-Timing of Birla Mandir kolkata
+Timing of Birla Mandir Kolkata

-Soft music and continuous chanting increases the vigour of the temple and there is an area enclosed where you can sit and meditate and feel the divinity of the place as long as you can.
+Soft music and continuous chanting increase the vigor of the temple and there is an area enclosed where you can sit and meditate and feel the divinity of the place as long as you can.
 The towering domes are beautifully decorated with intricate stonework.
 Once you reach the vicinity of Birla Mandir Kolkata it is hard to return from there due to its divine and attractive architectural pattern.
 Be it a holy visit or any leisure time pass, you would find a peaceful vibration in the atmosphere that would attract you to visit there again if you are in search of divine tranquillity.